Efficient Error Certification for Physics-Informed Neural Networks: Introduction

 Accurately predicting the evolution of complex systems through simulation is a difficult, yet necessary, process in the physical sciences.
 Many of these systems are represented by partial differential equations (PDE) the solutions of which, while well understood, pose a major computational challenge to solve at an appropriate spatio-temporal resolution~\citep{raissi2019physics,kochkovlearning}.
 Inspired by the success of machine learning in other domains, recent work has attempted to overcome the aforementioned challenge through \textit{physics-informed neural networks} (PINN)~\citep{raissi2019physics,sun2020surrogate,pang2019fpinns}.
 For example, the Diffusion-Sorption equation -- which has real-world applications in the modeling of groundwater contaminant transport -- takes 59.83s to solve per inference point using a classical PDE solver, while inference in its PINN version from~\citet{takamoto2022pdebench} takes only $2.7\times 10^{-3}$s, a speed-up of more than $10^4$ times.

 The parameters of a PINN are estimated by minimizing the residual of the given PDE, together with its initial and boundary conditions, over a set of spatio-temporal training inputs.
-Its accuracy is then empirically estimated by measuring the output over separate held-out inputs, and (typically) comparing them to standard numerical PDE solvers.
-In other words, most current work on PINNs provides no formal correctness guarantees that are applicable for \textit{every} input within the feasible domain.
-We argue that, while testing on a finite set of points provides a good initial signal on the accuracy of the PINN, such an approach cannot be relied upon in practice, and error certification is needed to understand the quality of the PINN trained~\citep{hillebrecht2022certified}.
+Its accuracy is then empirically estimated by measuring the solution estimate over a set of discrete input points, and (typically) comparing them to numerical PDE solvers.
+In other words, most current work on PINNs provides no certified error bounds applicable for \textit{every} input within the domain of the PDE.

+While testing on a finite set of points provides a good initial signal on the accuracy of the PINN, such an approach cannot be relied upon in practice, and error certification is needed to understand the quality of the PINN trained~\citep{hillebrecht2022certified}.
+For example, by estimating the maximum residual error of the Diffusion-Sorption PINN from~\citet{takamoto2022pdebench} using $10^4$ Monte Carlo samples across the domain we obtain an estimate of $1.1\times 10^{-3}$, whereas the estimate using $10^6$ samples is $21.09$ -- indicating the PINN has failed to learn a continuous function that correctly maps to the solution of the underlying PDE.
+This empirical difference shows the need for computing certified error bounds to avoid deploying poorly trained PINNs.

-In order to alleviate the deficiencies of previous evaluation criteria, we introduce formal, tolerance-based \textit{correctness} conditions for PINNs.
-These require that the residual error is \textit{globally} upper bounded across the domain by a tolerance parameter.
-To compute this bound and verify the correctness conditions, we build on the progress that has been made in the neural network verification literature.
-Specifically, we extend the CROWN framework~\citep{zhang2018efficient} by deriving linear upper and lower bounds for the various nonlinear terms that appear in PINNs, and devise a novel customized bound propagation strategy for the task at hand.
+We introduce formal, error-based \textit{correctness} conditions for PINNs which require that the residual error is \textit{globally} upper bounded by a tolerance parameter, that is, that the continuous function learned approximates the underlying PDE solution across the domain.
+To compute this bound and verify the correctness conditions, we build on recent progress in neural network verification.
+Specifically, we efficiently extend the CROWN framework~\citep{zhang2018efficient} by deriving linear upper and lower bounds for the various nonlinear terms that appear in PINNs, and devise a novel bound propagation strategy for the task at hand.